 On the west side of the butte, two spirals joined together are etched into the stone, along with another rectangular glyph.
 During the equinox, at solar noon, a dagger of light crosses and pierces the spiral on the right in its middle.

-While it is hard to say exactly how Fajada Butte was used during the time this Pueblo community was thriving, it is clearly another incredible example of their knowledge of the cycle of the sun, and the great importance they placed on it in their surroundings.
+While it is hard to say exactly how Fajada Butte was used during the time the Anasazi community was thriving, it is clearly another incredible example of their knowledge of the cycle of the sun, and the great importance they placed on it in their surroundings.

 Here is a video of the Fajada Butte Spiral behind the three stone slabs during the summer solstice: